Susko3/obs-youtube-live-qa/README.md

    - you should see `Loaded Python Version 3.10` in OBS
 7. Navigate to `Scripts`
 8. Click on the `+` to add a new script
-9. Navigate to where you extracted the `.zip` and select `update-youtube-chat-url.py`
+9. Navigate to where you extracted the zip file and select `update-youtube-chat-url.py`
 10. Select the newly added script `update-youtube-chat-url.py`
 11. Paste in your stream URL
     - This URL is only generated once you start streaming, so you can fill it in later